BAJAJ FINSERV DIRECT LIMITED

 Municipal Bonds

 Municipal bonds are debt instruments issued by urban local municipal bodies.
 Municipalities issue bonds to investors to raise funds for development work.
-These bonds are heavily regulated by the Securities and Exchange Board of India (SEBI) and are often considered to be low-risk.
+These bonds are heavily regulated by the Securities and Exchange Board of India (SEBI) and are often considered to be low risk investments.

 Certificate of Deposit (CDs)

-Issued by banking institutions, CDs are short-term money market instruments.
+Issued by banking institutions, Certificates of Deposit (CDs) are short-term money market instruments.
 The tenure of CDs starts as low as 7 days and can go up to a year.
 These instruments are issued in dematerialised (demat) form.
 You need to have an active demat account to invest in them.

 Usually, a Certificate of Deposit is issued at a discount and redeemed at face value, the difference being the return on investment.
 CDs are heavily regulated by the Reserve Bank of India (RBI) and so, carry very low risk.